Yainer Diaz Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to allow 136 total home runs at a rate of 1.4 per game (third-most in the league).
+- Athletics pitchers combine to give up the third-most home runs in baseball (137 total, 1.4 per game).

-- His most recent time out came in relief on Saturday when the lefty tossed four innings against the Minnesota Twins, surrendering five earned runs while giving up six hits.
+- In his most recent appearance on Sunday, the lefty tossed 6 1/3 innings against the Minnesota Twins, giving up three earned runs while surrendering four hits.

-- In 10 games this season, the 26-year-old has a 6.51 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .263 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.